Qiskit/rustworkx/docs/source/tutorial/dags.rst

     path_graph = rx.generators.directed_path_graph(5)
     mpl_draw(path_graph)

-In this example we created a 5 node directed path graph.
-This shows the directionality of the edges in the graph with the arrow head pointing to the target node.
-Each edge has a source and target.
+In this example, we've created a 5 node directed path graph.
+The directionality of each edge is denoted by the arrow head, which points to the target node.
+The node at the other end of the edge is called the source.

 Directed Acyclic Graphs
 =======================